 Watch Now: How to Get Rid of Fruit Flies

 The indoor fruit fly prevention advice will take care of fruit fly problems in the home.
 If you realize that they are coming in from the outdoors, there are additional sources to inspect and clean.

 If you have fruit trees in your yard or the immediate area, these will naturally attract fruit flies.
 Check for and pick up fruit that has fallen and is beginning to rot.
 If you use manure to fertilize plants, that can be highly attractive to flies of many species.
 Keep an eye on this, or switch to another fertilizer method.
 Also, dog feces in the yard should be promptly picked up as all types of flies are attracted to animal feces.

 Check drains around your home for debris.
 Any outdoor drains that are not regularly cleaned can attract flies and provide an ideal breeding area.
 Lastly, just as you need to do indoors, outdoor trash areas need to be kept clean with the lid on tightly and regularly emptied.

 While none of the outdoor items seem particularly difficult, they can be virtually impossible to control if the fruit tree or fertilizer is in your neighbor's yard, the trash area is a community site, or you live in an apartment or condominium with little or no control over the outside areas.

-So, our goal was to keep the outdoor fruit flies from coming indoors, and get rid of those that had already gotten in.
+In these cases, the goal is to keep the outdoor fruit flies from coming indoors and get rid of those that had already gotten in.

 Keeping Fruit Flies Out